 Exploring Where to Live in Retirement

 As you approach your retirement age, have you decided where you want to live?
-Use some vacation before retiring to check into the feasibility of where you want to live.
+Why you should vacation before retiring is to check into the feasibility of where you want to live.
 This might be closer to family, a milder climate, or for a lower cost of living.
-Your get away focuses on getting a better feel of living there and if you’d be happy.
+Your get away focuses on getting a better feel of living there, the people, culture and if you’d be happy.

 This is particularly important when you are considering retirement in a different country.
-Ideally, you’ll want to spend as much time as you can and at several different times of the year.
+Ideally, you’ll want to spend as much time as you can and at several different times of the year to get the full picture.
 If possible, connect with any expats in the area to get deeper insights into living there.

 The World Keeps Changing

 Are there places you want to one day see?
 The world continues to change and with the impacts of tourism, disease, and political unrest might restrict your plans.
 It used to be you could climb the Mayan pyramid at Chichen Itza.
 For safety and other reasons, it’s now roped off with thousands of tourists passing through.
 Cozumel has become a major cruise port with an estimated 4 million visitors each year.
 As more baby boomers' take holidays expect the line ups and costs to continue to grow.

 The recent outbreak of coronavirus (COVID-19) has created major health concerns throughout Asia and the world.
 Due to this outbreak, entire regions have been in quarantine including several cruise ships.
 Outbreaks of disease have always plagued mankind and will continue to flare up.

 Terrorism, war, and political unrest restrict travel to affected areas.
 Fortunately, after almost a decade since the Egyptian revolution, the pyramids in Egypt are once again safe for tourists.
 Terrorist attacks, from groups such as ISIS, endanger safety and disrupt travel plans.